 If flexibility is important, check which institutions offer distance-learning options.
 Learn more about online learning.

 Those with work or family commitments should look into how courses are structured in order to plan your time effectively.
-Investigate programme timetables and discover how many days a week you need to dedicate to study, and how many lectures and tutorials can you expect?
+Investigate programme timetables and discover how many days a week you need to dedicate to study, and how many lectures and tutorials to expect.

 Find out about contact hours, class size and whether you'll be able to work part time.
 Search for distance learning and online Masters.